infraxys-modules/infraxys-by-example/README.md

 # Infraxys By Example

-This repository will be used to provide examples on how to use Infraxys.
+This repository provides examples for using Infraxys.

 ## Prerequisites